2024-09-02 Web Development

 Here’s an example MDX file:

-MDXexport const metadata = { id: "4NZFYL3oLaRFSy8BaEAc7H", type: "blog", title: "Integrating Dynamic Components in MDX Files in Next.js 14", author: "O Wolfson", publishDate: "2024-08-31", description: "One of the standout features of MDX (Markdown with JSX) in Next.js 14 is its ability to blend static content with dynamic components.", categories: ["Web Development"], tags: ["mdx", "custom", "components"], }; import DynamicInputPopup from "@/components/examples/dynamic-input-popup"; # Integrating Dynamic Components in MDX MDX allows you to seamlessly combine static Markdown content with dynamic React components.
-In this example, we’ll demonstrate how to use a custom component that takes user input and displays it in a popup. <DynamicInputPopup />
+MDX allows you to seamlessly combine static Markdown content with dynamic React components.
+In this example, we’ll demonstrate how to use a custom component that takes user input and displays it in a popup.

-component is imported just like any other React component.
+In the MDX file, the DynamicInputPopup component is imported just like any other React component.
 The key difference is that it is directly used within the MDX content, providing an interactive experience.

 Setting Up the MDX File to Handle Dynamic Imports

 In your Next.js configuration, ensure that MDX is set up to support dynamic imports if it's not already.
-You might have something similar to this in your next.config.js
+You might have something similar to this in your next.config.js:

-javascriptconst withMDX = require("@next/mdx")({
+const withMDX = require("@next/mdx")({

 extension: /\.mdx?$/,